What is RAPID NeuroFascial Reset?

 Book with David Sanda

-David is a registered massage therapist and is certified in RAPID Upper Body, RAPID Lower Body working toward RAPID Core.
+David is a registered massage therapist and is certified in RAPID Upper Body, RAPID Lower Body and RAPID Core.

 Subsequent 30 min